ServusCarolus/tl-switch/README.md

     sudo mkdir /opt/tex/bob
     sudo chown bob:bob /opt/tex/bob

+After these directories are created, one *will not see* a path change yet.
+These directories merely serve as a point where a symlink to a TL bin directory will be created by the `tl-switch` script.

 ## Step 3: Modifying profiles

-### Generic User

-We then put this snippet in each user's `.profile`:
+Different Linux distributions source `~/.profile` and `~/.bashrc` differently.
+This suboptimal situation makes designing a universal approach to configuration quite difficult, and it is certainly annoying to users.
+There are interactive and non-interactive shells, and both have login and non-login variants.
+Different files are sourced in each case, usually `~/.profile` for a login shell.
+See https://askubuntu.com/questions/438150/scripts-in-etc-profile-d-being-ignored.
+Yet this is not necessarily consistent, for example, even among distros in the Debian ecosystem.

+In this step we will put the following snippet **somewhere**, depending on the distribution used:

     if [ -d "/opt/tex/$USER/bin" ] ; then
         PATH="/opt/tex/$USER/bin:$PATH"
     fi

+### Generic User, MX-Linux

+It seems that some Debian-based distros do not necessarily source either `/etc/profile` or `~/.profile` for normal users: https://forum.mxlinux.org/viewtopic.php?t=49505.

+One can source `~/.profile` in `~/.xsessionrc` as a workaround and put the snippet above in `~/.profile`.

+Or one could put the snippet above in `~/.bashrc`.
+That seems to be sourced in all cases.

+### Generic User, others

+Linux Mint, Manjaro, and many other distributions do source `~/.profile` at login.
+We put the snippet above in each user's `.profile`.

+### Root, MX-Linux

+MX-Linux sources root's `.profile`, so one can put the snippet above in that file.

+When editing root's `.profile`, remember to use `su -`, `sudo su -`, or specify `/root/.profile` as the file.

-### Root
+### Root, others

-It appears in many distributions that root's `.profile` is not sourced in the same manner as that of a normal user.
+It appears in many distributions that root's `.profile` is *not sourced* in the same manner as that of a normal user.
+Instead, root's `.bashrc` is sourced.

 If we put the same snippet above in root's `.bashrc`, everything will work as expected.
 When editing root's `.bashrc`, remember to use `su -`, `sudo su -`, or specify `/root/.bashrc` as the file.

 ### Alternate Fixes

+Here are things to try if the solutions above do not work.

-Another approach would put the snippet in everyone's `.bashrc`, then add to everyone's `.profile` the following:
+1. Put the snippet in everyone's `.bashrc`, then add to everyone's `.profile` the following:

-    source .bashrc
+        source ~/.bashrc

     That would renew the path environment every time one opens a terminal.

-Another alternative would set terminals to open a login shell by default.
+2. Set terminals to open a login shell by default.

-If making system-wide changes on a server, one might need to alter the hidden files in `/etc/skel` in order to ensure automatic setup for each new user.
+3. If making system-wide changes on a server, one might need to alter the hidden files in `/etc/skel` in order to ensure automatic setup for each new user.

+Even after this step, one *will not see* a path change yet.

 ## Step 4: Install the Script